 Amazon is an amazing marketplace, there’s no question about that.
-Whether it would be as big as it is today without the support of the sellers who choose to sell their stuff on Amazon, that’s something we can’t quite figure out yet, but even then — is it really worth to expand from your current shop you have in either physical or online presence, to the depths of Amazon marketplace?
+Whether it would be as big as it is today without the support of the sellers who choose to sell their stuff on Amazon, that’s something we can’t quite figure out yet, but even then — is it really worth expanding from your current shop you have in either physical or online presence to the depths of Amazon marketplace?

-When it comes to making the decision of expanding your sales through Amazon, you have to be extra careful to take into consideration factors such as the type of a product(s) you’re going to be selling, the average competition you have in your niche, and what are the general fees and rules you need to be following, even by taking into consideration just these few factors alone — we can come to a much clearer picture of whether Amazon is going to be the right marketplace for us.
+When it comes to making the decision of expanding your sales through Amazon, you have to be extra careful to take into consideration factors such as the type of product(s) you’re going to be selling, the average competition you have in your niche, and what are the general fees and rules you need to be following, even by taking into consideration just these few factors alone — we can come to a much clearer picture of whether Amazon is going to be the right marketplace for us.
+You will have to find products to sell.
+Follow the link for a list of suggestions.

 If you feel like you have made the final decision, and feel like you have to go ahead and try Amazon as a way of selling your products, then here is a list of tips to remember and consider not only before you start, but also while you’re in the process of making sure that your sales grow at a steady pace.